InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/reluctance-to-accept-contributions.md

 Potential contributors have clear guidance available and process to follow so they know what to consider when preparing contributions.
 The core team is better able to handle incoming contributions.

-## See Also

-Support Warranty, Negotiate Contributions, Architecture for Participation, Feature Advocate (Note: these patterns are currently under construction)

 ## Known Instances

 Philips Healthcare, “Feature Advocate” described in: VK Gurbani et al. (2010) Managing a corporate open source software asset, Communications of the ACM vol. 53(2)

+## See Also

+* Support Warranty - most likely [30 Day Warranty](../2-structured/30-day-warranty.md)
+* Negotiate Contributions (unknown pattern)
+* Architecture for Participation (unknown pattern)
+* Feature Advocate (unknown pattern)

+*Note:*
+The last 3 patterns above were mentioned to be "under construction" at the time where this pattern was written.
+Right now we don't know where these patterns are.

 ## Status